Alzheimer’s Disease Treatment Stocks: 3 Biggest NASDAQ Companies in 2023

-The Alzheimer’s disease treatment market is projected to reach US$9.4 billion by 2027.
+The Alzheimer’s disease treatment market is projected to reach US$9.64 billion by 2028.
 Which stocks should be on investors’ radar?

 According to the Alzheimer’s Association, neurons in other areas of the brain also begin to deteriorate as Alzheimer’s disease gets worse, resulting in the loss of basic human functions and overall cognitive impairment.

-Treatments are available to alleviate Alzheimer’s symptoms, but because they do not affect the underlying causes of the neurodegenerative disease, they’re only a bandaid solution.
+This condition affects more than 6.7 million people in the US alone; it’s also the most common form of dementia and is the sixth leading cause of death in America.
+Treatments are available to alleviate Alzheimer’s disease symptoms, but because they do not affect the underlying causes of this neurodegenerative disease, they’re only a bandaid solution.

-Therapies approved by the US Food and Drug Administration include: rivastigmine by Novartis (NYSE:NVS); galantamine, developed by Janssen, a division of Johnson & Johnson (NYSE:JNJ); donepezil by Pfizer (NYSE:PFE); and memantine, now under AbbVie (NYSE:ABBV).
+Therapies approved by the US Food and Drug Administration (FDA) include: rivastigmine by Novartis (NYSE:NVS); galantamine, developed by Janssen, a division of Johnson & Johnson (NYSE:JNJ); donepezil by Pfizer (NYSE:PFE); and AbbVie's (NYSE:ABBV) memantine.

-Here the Investing News Network takes a look at a few of the biggest Alzheimer’s disease treatment stocks.
-Companies are listed in order of market cap from largest to smallest.
-All data for the Alzheimer’s disease treatment stocks on this list was current as of September 7, 2021.
+Here the Investing News Network takes a look at a few of the biggest Alzheimer’s disease treatment stocks on the NASDAQ.
+Companies are listed in order of market cap from largest to smallest, and all data was current as of April 19, 2023.

 This is an updated version of an article first published by the Investing News Network in 2019.